K-12 Students

 EnQuest

-UWM’s engineering summer camp for high school girls.
-Do you like to solve problems?
-Create things?
+UWM’s engineering summer camp geared for teens.
+Do you like to help people?
+Work collaboratively in a supportive group?
+Use your creativity to solve problems?
 Want to tackle some of the big issues facing the world?
 Could engineering be a field for you?
 Find out at EnQuest—offered only at UWM’s College of Engineering & Applied Science.

 College for Kids & Teens